 To establish guidelines for procedures in order to use and disclose the protected health information (PHI) of research participants, as defined by the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 Use and disclosure of PHI for research purposes requires prior IRB approval.

-The Cottage Health System IRB has established and shall follow written guidelines for complying with HIPAA regulations and for protecting PHI of individuals enrolled in research studies.
-All requests for use and disclosure of PHI for research purposes shall first be submitted to the IRB, or a designated subcommittee, such as the Data Use Committee (DUC).
+The Cottage Health System Institutional Review Board (CHS IRB) has established and shall follow written guidelines for complying with HIPAA regulations and for protecting PHI of individuals enrolled in research studies.
+Requests for use and disclosure of PHI for research purposes shall first be submitted to the IRB, or a designated subcommittee, such as the Data Use Committee (DUC).
 HIPAA references and guides, including the complete Rule, are available from the CHS IRB Department in the Office of Research.

 “HIPAA”: Health Insurance Portability and Accountability Act of 1996, which includes regulations that specifically address the use of "protected health information" in research.